VanadiumV/author/README.md

 # author
-autorization and authentication u can delete basically for image upload using cloud
+authorization and authentication u can delete basically for image upload using cloud